Secondary School Teachers Added to Tier 1 Green List! Get Fast-Tracked New Zealand Residency

 Secondary School Teachers (241411) are added to Tier 1 of the Green List, meaning prioritised residence visa (Straight to Residence) processing for those who meet the criteria.
 Contact Immigration Lawyer NZ for any questions.

-Let's talk about a significant policy shift that's set to reshape the landscape for secondary school teachers and, by extension, the education sector in New Zealand.
+Let's talk about a significant policy shift in this Immigration NZ news, that's set to reshape the landscape for secondary school teachers and, by extension, the education sector in New Zealand.

 So, here’s the scoop: The government has rolled out the red carpet for overseas secondary school teachers by moving them straight to the top tier of the Green List of in-demand roles.
 Yes, you heard that right.
 Straight to Residence—no more waiting games or two-year stints to prove their worth.